-Separate agencies close more clients in competitive employment and self-employment and close fewer clients as homemakers or unpaid family workers.
+Separate agencies closed more clients in competitive employment and self-employment and close fewer clients as homemakers or unpaid family workers.

 VR consumers who are deaf-blind were nearly twice as likely to be closed with employment if they received services from a separate agency rather than from a combined agency.
 Deaf-blind consumers served by general agencies (those that serve people with all disabilities other than blindness or visual impairment) were also more likely to be closed with employment than those served by combined agencies.
+Consumers with B/LV and a traumatic brain injury (TBI) who were serviced by separate agencies were also more likely to obtain competitive employment.
+However, there was no difference in earnings based on type of agency for consumers who are deaf-blind or B/LV and a TBI.